-Items Uncertainties Effect if Actual Results differ from Assumptions Housing Stock £776.0m The housing stock is not individually componentised, for depreciation purposes council dwellings have their individual components identified as to date of upgrade and using the asset life as advised by the council's valuers, the depreciation associated with each properties components is calculated.
+Items Uncertainties Effect if Actual Results differ from Assumptions Housing Stock £783.5m The housing stock is not individually componentised, for depreciation purposes council dwellings have their individual components identified as to date of upgrade and using the asset life as advised by the council's valuers, the depreciation associated with each properties components is calculated.
 The use of standard lives to calculate components and assumption of full depreciation on components not upgraded may not be valid.
-The depreciation of council dwellings may be under or overstated The depreciation charge is £14.060m.
-It is estimated that the annual depreciation charge for assets would increase by £0.459m for every year that useful lives had to be reduced.
+The depreciation of council dwellings may be under or overstated The depreciation charge is £14.729m.
+It is estimated that the annual depreciation charge for assets would increase by £0.359m for every year that useful lives had to be reduced.
 Fair value measurement of investment property The Council's external valuers use valuation techniques to determine the fair value of investment property.
 This involves developing estimates and assumptions consistent with how market participants would price the property.
 The valuers base their assumptions on observable data as far as possible, but this is not always available.
 In that case, the valuers use the best information available.
-Information about the valuation techniques and inputs used in determining the fair value of the council's assets and liabilities is disclosed further in Note 16.
-The total value of investment properties is £65.932m.
-Of this £51.150m (78%) is a Level 2 valuation and £14.782m (22%) Level 3 valuation.
+Further information about the valuation techniques and inputs used in determining the fair value of the council's assets and liabilities is disclosed in Note 16.
+The total value of investment properties is £105.7m.
+Of this £83.4m (79%) is a Level 2 valuation and £22.3m (21%) Level 3 valuation.
 Level 3 valuations use significant unobservable inputs to determine the fair value measurements.
-Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for investment properties and financial assets A 1% change in the assumed valuation of investment property would equate to £0.659m Britain leaving the European Union: asset values and pension liabilities There is a high level of uncertainty about the implications of Britain leaving the European Union.
-It is not possible at this time to predict the impact on asset values and discount rates.
+Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for investment properties and financial assets A 1% change in the assumed valuation of investment property would equate to £1.057m Britain leaving the European Union: asset values and pension liabilities There is still uncertainty about the implications of Britain's departure from the European Union.
+At the current time it is not possible to predict the agreement that will be reached at the end of the transition period.
 The assumption has been made that this will not significantly impair the value of the Council's assets or change the discount rate.
 However, this assumption needs to be revisited and reviewed regularly.
 Higher impairment allowances may need to be charged in the future if asset values fall.
 If the discount rate changes, the size of the net pension liability will also vary.